Skip to main content

 This is not likely to happen unless you have ptosis requiring significant shortening of your eyelid muscle.
 In many such cases of ptosis repair, the eyes will be able to close over time.

-What techniques are used in Asian eyelid surgery?
+What techniques are used in Asian Eyelid Surgery?

 What are the limitations of DST suture-only surgery?